 More on the intention:

-We hope this will hold leaders to an increasing rigor with respect to acting out their pain, eroticized wounds, hiding their deeper self behind blind submission and/or deferring responsibility to rules (which is often an ‘acting in’ instead of an ‘acting out’), using sexual energies to get other needs met, or any other untruths; while holding and seeing the innocence that drives these energies as well.
+We hope this will hold leaders to an increasing rigor with respect to acting out their pain, eroticized wounds, hiding their deeper self behind blind submission and/or deferring responsibility to rules (which is often an ‘acting in’ instead of an ‘acting out’) or using sexual energies to get other needs met; while holding and seeing the innocence that drives these energies as well.

 While at the same time allowing for the beauty and expression of sexual energy and attraction, and seeing that in the extreme prohibition leads to abuse—these parts of our Being beg for expression and when not given a healthy outlet, they’ll find a more nefarious, less conscious way to be lived and known.
 The willingness to feel and admit these things is a huge part of the transformative power of Circling.
 And because sex is unique in our Western/European culture (at minimum), it holds a lot of potential transformative power when skillfully worked with.
 Finally since we cannot protect anyone from all dangers (and attempts to do so usually backfire, as classic and contemporary myths like Sleeping Beauty and Disney’s film Frozen show so masterfully), our best effort is to nurture the inner resources, strengths, and capacities that each human already has.